Adefovir Dipivoxil (a-DEF-oh-vir dye-piv-OX-il)

-Treats chronic (long-term) hepatitis B infection in patients 12 years of age and older.
+Treats chronic (long-term) hepatitis B infection.
 This is an antiviral medicine.

 There may be other brand names for this medicine.